 TFTs are a type of FET that can be processed on large area flat surfaces to make display screen backplanes, digital/analog electronics, and sensor arrays for a wide range of consumer and industrial applications.
 The manufacturing of silicon-based electronics either in wafer or thin-film form, such as a-Si on glass, requires a high temperature process (approximately 300°C).
-Because most polymer substrates melt at these high temperatures, TFTs are mainly manufactured on special glass that can withstand such high temperatures resulting in the production of mainly rigid products.
+Because most polymer substrates melt or degrade at these high temperatures, TFTs are mainly manufactured on special glass that can withstand such high temperatures resulting in the production of mainly rigid products.

 Our OTFT technology comprises predominantly organic materials (such as polymers and organic small molecules) that can be solution coated at low temperature (as low as 80°C) using existing manufacturing infrastructure onto a wide range of low-cost plastic substrates, as well as onto traditional substrate materials.
-The similarity in stretchability and coefficient of thermal expansion between the substrate and our TRUFLEX® materials permits production of robust, bendable/flexible and lightweight devices.
+The similarity in the coefficient of thermal expansion between the substrate and our TRUFLEX® materials permits production of robust, bendable/flexible and lightweight devices.
 Our OTFT performance, as measured by charge mobility, exceeds a-Si performance by a factor of four, which we believe offers product designers a significant extension of capability, by enabling them to transform flat, bulky objects into lightweight, robust, and flexible products that we expect will appeal to consumers.
-Our device stability under positive and negative thermal bias stress testing (60°C for 1 hour at +/-30V) achieves <2V change in threshold voltage even without device encapsulation).
-The current driving ability of the short channel OTFT devices has been shown to be able to drive mini and micro-LED displays at >100,000 nits, making the technology attractive for use in emissive display applications.
-Our recent demonstration of monolithic integration (OTFT backplane processed on top of GaN mini/microLED arrays) proved the viability of using a monolithic manufacturing process that is more efficient that existing manufacturing techniques.
+Our device stability under positive and negative thermal bias stress testing (60°C for 1 hour at +/-30V) achieves <2V change in threshold voltage even without device encapsulation.
+The current driving ability of the short channel OTFT devices has been shown to be able to drive mini and MicroLED displays at >100,000 nits making the technology attractive for use in emissive display applications.
+Our recent demonstration of monolithic integration (OTFT backplane processed on top of GaN mini/microLED arrays) proved the viability of using a monolithic manufacturing process that is more efficient than existing manufacturing techniques.

 Our OSC materials combine a high mobility polycrystalline small molecule with a low molecular weight semiconducting polymer.
-The polymer controls the morphology, phase segregation and uniformity of the semiconducting layer and a solvent is included to deliver inks that are used to fabricate devices with mobilities of approximately 4 cm2/Vs. In addition, we have developed all the other interlayer polymers that are necessary to form the complete transistor stack.
+The polymer controls the morphology, phase segregation and uniformity of the semiconducting layer and a solvent is included to deliver inks that are used to fabricate devices with mobilities of approximately 4 cm^2/Vs .
+In addition, we have developed all the other interlayer polymers that are necessary to form the complete transistor stack.

 Polymeric plastic substrates, such as PET, PEN, TAC and COC have relatively low glass transition temperatures (Tg) in the range of 100°C to 200°C. Using these plastics at temperatures above this level causes significant distortion and, in some instances, may even result in melting or thermal breakdown of the polymer.
-Our OTFTs can be processed at temperatures as low as 80°C, enabling the use of polymer substrates that are optically clear and low-cost.
+Our OTFTs can be processed at temperatures as low as 80°C, enabling the use of polymer substrates that are optically clear, flexible and less expensive than glass or temperature resistant polymers.
 In addition, short duration processing at low temperature results in significant energy savings.
-Also, plastics do not have the same risk of shattering as glass and therefore less strengthening around the edge of large area plastic-based devices is necessary, such as the use of microns) which saves space within the final product that can be used instead for increased battery capacity.
-Thin plastic substrates also enable the device to conform very easily to non-planar surfaces such as the human body which makes them well suited for wearable sensor and display devices.
+Also, plastics do not have the same risk of shattering as glass and therefore less strengthening around the edge of large area plastic-based devices is necessary, such as the use of aluminum frames to support torsional rigidity in glass substrates.
+Plastics can also be processed in very thin sheets (tens of microns) which saves space within the final product, allowing for increased battery capacity.
+Thin plastic substrates also enable the device to conform very easily to non-planar surfaces such as the human body which makes them well suited for wearable sensors and display devices.
 Thin plastic sheets are also conformable, allowing electronics to be formed around irregular surfaces, for example, curved pillars in buildings.